Legend has it that the first candles, made from bees wax, arrived in Japan with the introduction of Buddhism during the Nara Period (the 8th century).

 The guild-made Japanese candle called "rousokuza" continued to be made in Nanao until the late 19th century.

-Takazawa Candle was founded in 1892 and continues this tradition.
+Takazawa Candle was established in 1892 and continues this tradition.